How to Hike Mt. Dabajian, the Banknote Mountain: The Easiest and Most Difficult Way

 Day 1 Itinerary: Dalu Forest Road: From Excitement to Boredom

 It takes 4 to 5 hours to finish Dalu Forest Road East Line.
-However, I suggest you make it quick since it's mostly downhill because it will take 4 hours to complete the 4.1km hike to Jiujiu Hut.
+However, I suggest you make it quick since it's mostly downhill because it will take 4 hours to complete the 4.1km hike to Jiujiu Cabin.

 You will go through the gate of Mt.
 Dabajian Checkpoint and submit your documents or in the mailbox scan QR code if you ride a bike.